Last Updated on May 5, 2024 by Bonnie

 What I enjoyed most about this part of the tour was getting to see the underwater plant and animal life up close and personal.
 Our guide did a great job finding unusual sea creatures, telling us about them and letting us see them up close.

-During our paddle, we saw a sea cucumber, a spotted sea hare (a type of large sea slug), a few starfish, many Casseopia jellyfish and a couple of small nurse sharks.
+During our paddle, we saw a sea cucumber, a spotted sea hare (a type of large sea slug), a few starfish, many Cassiopea jellyfish and a couple of small nurse sharks.
 Of course, we also saw countless fish and birds.

 We paddled all around the lagoon and through mangrove tunnels.
 At times the water level was so low a few people got off and walked their boards through the seagrass.
 Most of the time, though, the paddling was fairly easy.
 Staying balanced while sitting or kneeling was, thankfully, much easier than I expected!